Managing Technical Debt Is the Key to Maintaining Momentum

 - Jonathan Wyatt, Managing Director, Global Head of Protiviti Digital

-A second cost-reduction opportunity of core modernization relates to the potential for expanded straight-through processing (STP).
+A second cost-reduction opportunity of core modernisation relates to the potential for expanded straight-through processing (STP).
 With STP, which includes RPA, transactions that were previously subjected to a series of system validations are passed “straight through” the typical processing stages if they meet defined criteria, eliminating the need for manual exception reviews on these transactions.
 These transactions are identified as having a high degree of systematic accuracy and may not need an individual review by a specialist to ensure that the transaction was valid.
-By subjecting more transactions to STP techniques, banking processes can become less labor-intensive over time.
+By subjecting more transactions to STP techniques, banking processes can become less labour-intensive over time.

 These cost-reduction benefits are appealing at a time when many banks believe that they have reaped all the noncore process efficiencies they can squeeze out of their operations.